Estate Planning for Digital Assets

 If no other information was provided about online accounts, then the 3rd tier stipulates that the terms of service will govern, which, usually restricts access to the account by anyone other than the account owner.

-There are various steps to take to ensure that all your digital assets are covered:
+Take various steps to ensure that all your digital assets are covered:

-Bitcoins or other cryptocurrencies are generally stored in a digital wallet, usually an app on the phone or laptop.
-A user ID and password will generally be required to use Bitcoins.
-Digital wallets are generally software that stores private keys which generate public keys to process Bitcoin transactions.
+Bitcoins or other cryptocurrencies are stored only in blockchains, but to transact in cryptocurrency requires private keys usually stored in a digital wallet, usually an app on your phone or laptop.
+A user ID and password is required to use wallets.
+Digital wallets are software that store private keys which generate public keys to process Bitcoin or other cryptocurrency transactions.

-Mobile wallets are software stored on mobile phones, which makes them convenient and easy to use, but if the phone is lost or stolen, then the Bitcoins will be lost.
-Bitcoins can also be stored on computers, but they have the same security issues as phones, though they are less likely to be lost or stolen.
-The best way to protect Bitcoins is to store them off-line, in so-called off-line or cold-storage wallets.
-This offers the most security but the least convenience, since it is not connected to the Internet.
+Mobile wallets are software stored on mobile phones, making them convenient to use, but if the phone is lost or stolen, then the keys will be lost.
+Private keys can also be stored on computers, but they have the same security issues as phones, though they are less likely to be lost or stolen.
+The best way to protect your keys is to store them off-line, in so-called off-line or cold-storage wallets.
+This offers the most security but the least convenience since it is not connected online.
 But for the same reason, it cannot be spent without transferring it to a thumb drive or some other means.

 A paper wallet, or so-called cold storage, is simply a printout of all the private keys.
-Private keys can actually be printed and saved, since the private keys are nothing more than alphanumeric sequences.
-Remember, if you received the private keys from another user or company, then transfer the Bitcoins to use new private keys.
+Private keys can actually be printed and saved since the private keys are nothing more than alphanumeric sequences.